 Support Jake’s House of Animal Rescue

-In addition to The Wildflower Ranch, Jake’s Buried Treasure will open in October in Humble.
-This resale shop will donate 100% of net proceeds to the rescue.
-Sign up online to receive notifications on the grand opening.
+In addition to The Wildflower Ranch, Jake’s Buried Treasure in Humble is a resale shop that donates 100% of net proceeds to the rescue.

 It will take time for these revenue streams to build.
 In the meantime, you can support Jake’s by donating items from their Amazon Wish List